Build configurable CLI tools easily in Python

-- Easy addition of loosely coupled new subcommands
+- Easy addition of loosely coupled subcommands

-- Unified access to configuration files with a normalized approach
+- Normalized access to configuration files

 - Standardized use of stdin, stdout, and stderr